prowe/webRTC-sandbox/README.md

 Nodes can also send an interest message.
 This message lists public keys that the node is interested in.
 When a Node recieves an interest message, it stores interest in the connection and forwards the interest message to connected nodes.

-If a node does not renew interest after `x` amount of time it looses interest in that public key.
+If a node does not renew interest after `x` amount of time it looses interest in that public key./fingerprint

 ## An Account
 Consists of